eregis/eregis.github.io/blog/_posts/2024-11-05-sampling-univariate-gaussian.md

 $$p(v_x, v_y) \propto e^{-\frac{(v_x^2 + v_y^2)}{2}}$$

+Note that both $v_x$ and $v_y$ are normally-distributed random variables.
+That will be important later.

-But what we want is not the joint probability distribution for the velocities, but the probability distribution for the speed
+For now, what we want is not the joint probability distribution for the velocities, but the probability distribution for the speed
 $s = \sqrt{v_x^2 + v_y^2}$.
 To do so, we will change variables from $(v_x, v_y) \rightarrow (s, \phi)$
 where $\phi$ is the angle (WLOG) with respect to the x-axis.
 When performing a change of variables, the probability density is multiplied by the determinant of the Jacobian: